Achieve the clear vision you deserve. PRK is as effective as LASIK but accesses the cornea using an alternate method.

-PRK (Photorefractive Keratectomy) is an extremely effective procedure that is an alternative to LASIK.
-PRK offers the same vision correction as LASIK but differs in its approach to preparing the surface of the cornea.
+PRK (Photorefractive Keratectomy) is an extremely effective alternative to LASIK.
+It offers the same vision correction as LASIK, while differing in its approach to how the surface of the cornea is prepared.

 Frequently Asked Questions